 - JD/Master of Arts in International Relations

 - JD/Master of Business Administration

 - JD/Master of Public Administration

 - JD/Master of Public Policy

 - JD/Master of Social Work

-You must apply separately to USC Gould and the other department, and follow the admission requirements for each degree.
+You must apply separately to USC Gould School of Law and the other department and follow the admission requirements for each degree.
 We recommend that you seek admissions counseling from the other department prior to applying for the dual degree.

-You may apply for a dual degree upon your acceptance to USC Gould, although most students do not apply until the first year of law school.
+You may apply for a dual degree upon your acceptance to USC Gould School of Law JD program, although most students do not apply until the first year of law school.
 Law students interested in pursuing a dual degree must consult with the USC Gould registrar before beginning the application process and must notify the registrar after acceptance by the other department.

 Most of our dual degrees require that you successfully complete the first year of law school before beginning work on the other degree.
 However, the JD/Doctor of Pharmacy dual degree requires that students begin their studies at the USC School of Pharmacy.

 Please be aware of the following restrictions before enrolling in a dual degree: